San-Bed/The-Legend-of-Zoe/README.md

 # The-Legend-of-Zoe
 A videogame built for my IFT 1025 - Programming II course.
 You play Zoe, Zelda's cousin, who must go in search of the Hexaforce's pieces to restore order to the world.
 Zoe advances through the 6 levels of a dungeon, each level hides one of the pieces of Hexaforce.
+Made in collaboration with [Justin Michaud](https://github.com/justinmichaud5)

 # What I Learned
 * How to develop and display a command-line user interface.